(approx) 1 Hour

 Features, Description, Reviews, Q&A, Specs & Installation

-Optional Warranty.
-An optional 3 Year/36,000 Mile Limited Powertrain Warranty is available through Roush.
+90-Day Warranty with Optional Extension.
+Besides carrying a 90 day limited manufacturer’s warranty, the Roush Level 1 Power Pac has an optional 3 Year/36,000 Mile Limited Powertrain Warranty which is available through Roush.
 The optional warranty must be purchased within 30 days of the service installation date.
+Click here to see more details.

 Not California or CARB Legal.
 This product is not legal for use in California or any other state adopting California emission standards.
 Not legal for use on pollution controlled motor vehicles; intended for off road use only.

 Application.
-This Roush Level 2 Performance Power Pac is specifically designed for use on 2018-2020 F-150s equipped with the 5.0L V8 engine.
+This Roush Level 1 Performance Power Pac is specifically designed for use on 2018-2020 F-150s equipped with the 5.0L Coyote V8 engine.

 Shop All Truck Parts And Accessories